-Passive sensors include different types of radiometers and spectrometers.
+Passive sensors detect energy emitted or reflected from an object, and include different types of radiometers and spectrometers.
 Most passive systems used in remote sensing applications operate in the visible, infrared, thermal infrared, and microwave portions of the electromagnetic spectrum.
 Passive remote sensors include the following:

 - Accelerometer—An instrument that measures acceleration (change in velocity per unit time).
 There are two general types of accelerometers.
 One measures translational accelerations (changes in linear motions in one or more dimensions), and the other measures angular accelerations (changes in rotation rate per unit time).